 - o End-systems (hosts) only send to addresses which are EIDs.
-They don't know addresses are EIDs versus RLOCs but assume packets get to destinations, which in turn, LISP routers deliver packets to the destination the end-system has specified.
+They don't know addresses are EIDs versus RLOCs but assume packets get to their intended destinations.
+In a system where LISP is deployed, LISP routers intercept EID addressed packets and assist in delivering them across the network core where EIDs cannot be routed.
 The procedure a host uses to send IP packets does not change. - o EIDs are always IP addresses assigned to hosts. - o LISP routers mostly deal with Routing Locator addresses.
-See details later in Section 4.1 to clarify what is meant by "mostly". - RLOCs are always IP addresses assigned to routers; preferably, topologically-oriented addresses from provider CIDR (Classless Inter-Domain Routing) blocks. - o When a router originates packets it may use as a source address either an EID or RLOC.
+See details later in Section 4.1 to clarify what is meant by "mostly". - o RLOCs are always IP addresses assigned to routers; preferably, topologically-oriented addresses from provider CIDR (Classless Inter-Domain Routing) blocks. - o When a router originates packets it may use as a source address either an EID or RLOC.
 When acting as a host (e.g. when terminating a transport session such as SSH, TELNET, or SNMP), it may use an EID that is explicitly assigned for that purpose.
-An EID that identifies the router as a host MUST NOT be used as an

-RLOC; an EID is only routable within the scope of a site.
+An EID that identifies the router as a host MUST NOT be used as an RLOC; an EID is only routable within the scope of a site.
 A typical BGP configuration might demonstrate this "hybrid" EID/RLOC usage where a router could use its "host-like" EID to terminate iBGP sessions to other routers in a site while at the same time using RLOCs to terminate eBGP sessions to routers outside the site.